lessjiu/cse15l-lab-reports/lab-report-2-week-4.md

 - Symptom/Output: `[]`
 - Expected: `[www.canvas.com]`

-The failure inducing input was a file with a correctly formatted link that has an extra `]` somewhere in between the `[` and `]`.
-The symptom was that the output did have have a link.
+The failure inducing input was a file with a correctly formatted link that had an extra `]` somewhere in between the `[` and `]`.
+The symptom was that the output did not have a link.
 This was caused by a bug in the original code, as it did not account for checking if there were extra `]` in between the `[` and `]`.